Data Streams Tutorial

 Keboola token settings screenshot showing the generated token

-This token only has the minimal set of permissions, which in this case is access to a single bucket, and the ability to manipulate files.
-Currently, files are used as staging storage in order to prevent data loss.
+This token only has the minimal set of permissions, which, in this case, is access to a single bucket and the ability to manipulate files.
+Currently, files are used as staging storage to prevent data loss.
 You can see these files in your project’s Storage.

 Keboola storage file